maybebyte/anthesis/why-self-host.md

 - **Learning more about system administration and software stacks** by building it yourself.
 Few teachers beat hands-on experience.
-When I first started, I didn't even know what an A record was (a Domain Name System, or DNS, record that maps a domain to an IP address).
+When I first started, I didn't even know what an A record was (for those who don't already know, an A record is a DNS (Domain Name System) record that maps a domain to an IP address).
 Now I know much more about networking and cybersecurity.
 - **Control and choice.** For instance, you can decide what operating system to use.
 Often multiple software choices exist for particular use cases (web servers immediately come to mind), and you control all the